Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

 \subsection{Altered POMDP Component}

-Following the two main types of alterations $\phi$ that are discussed in Section \ref{sec:formalization}, the main axis of the taxonomy of approaches concerns the impact on the POMDP of actions that are emitted by adversary agents during training of $\pi$.
+Following the two main types of alterations $\phi$ that are discussed in Section \ref{sec:formalization}, the main axis of the taxonomy of approaches concerns the impact on the POMDP of actions that adversary agents emit during training of $\pi$.
 Given the adversarial elements defined in the previous section, we specify each possible perturbation independently to discuss each specific adversarial impact on the POMDP.